elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-role-of-order-of-precedence-in-resolving-logical-operators.md

 url: /learn/mathematics/questions/what-is-the-role-of-order-of-precedence-in-resolving-logical-operators
 score: -1.0
 related_article1:
-    id: 170241
+    id: 170247
     title: >-
-        Explain the concept of truth value in propositional logic.
+        Describe the exclusive-or operator and its application in propositions.
-    subject: Mathematics
+    subject: Computer Science
-    url: /learn/mathematics/questions/explain-the-concept-of-truth-value-in-propositional-logic
+    url: /learn/computer-science/questions/describe-the-exclusiveor-operator-and-its-application-in-propositions
 related_article2:
-    id: 170252
+    id: 170251
     title: >-
-        Provide an example of a contradiction and explain its characteristics.
+        What is a tautology, and how can it be identified?
     subject: Mathematics
-    url: /learn/mathematics/questions/provide-an-example-of-a-contradiction-and-explain-its-characteristics
+    url: /learn/mathematics/questions/what-is-a-tautology-and-how-can-it-be-identified
 related_article3:
-    id: 170256
+    id: 170247
     title: >-
-        List the operators by precedence and explain their application in logical expressions.
+        Describe the exclusive-or operator and its application in propositions.
-    subject: Mathematics
+    subject: Computer Science
-    url: /learn/mathematics/questions/list-the-operators-by-precedence-and-explain-their-application-in-logical-expressions
+    url: /learn/computer-science/questions/describe-the-exclusiveor-operator-and-its-application-in-propositions
 related_article4:
-    id: 170235
+    id: 170238
     title: >-
-        What is the historical significance of propositional logic in the development of logical reasoning?
+        What distinguishes a proposition from a non-proposition?
-    subject: Mathematics
+    subject: Philosophy and Greek Myths
-    url: /learn/mathematics/questions/what-is-the-historical-significance-of-propositional-logic-in-the-development-of-logical-reasoning
+    url: /learn/philosophy-and-greek-myths/questions/what-distinguishes-a-proposition-from-a-nonproposition
 related_article5:
-    id: 170253
+    id: 170251
     title: >-
-        What is a counter-example, and why is it important in logical reasoning?
+        What is a tautology, and how can it be identified?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-a-counterexample-and-why-is-it-important-in-logical-reasoning
+    url: /learn/mathematics/questions/what-is-a-tautology-and-how-can-it-be-identified
 ---

 &nbsp;